frankdavid/fast_fizzbuzz/README.md

       output buffer1
       initialize buffer2 with fizz buzz lines between 10^(run-1) + 300,000 and 10^(run-1) + 599,999
       output buffer2
-      for half_batch in 2..(number of half batches in run): increment buffer1
+      for half_batch in 2..(number of half-batches in run): increment buffer1
         output buffer1
         increment buffer2